European Parliament in Luxembourg: Buildings

-The buildings in use are the ones named after Robert Schuman and Konrad Adenauer and most recently two new tower buildings (TOA and TOB) either side of Av.
+The buildings in use are the ones named after Robert Schuman and Konrad Adenauer and two tower buildings (TOA and TOB) either side of Av.
 John F. Kennedy.

 Some services are installed in the Gold Bell building in the south of the city.
 The old hemicycle in Luxembourg City still exists despite no longer being used by the Parliament since 1981 (it is now the seat of the EFTA Court).